leonsteinhaeuser/project-beta-automations/README.md

 - **In Progress**
 - **Done**

-Before we start to automate the project board, we need to define a workflow that matches our requirement.
-The following table defines a set of actions to automate the board.
+Before we start to automate the project board, we need to decide whether we want to manage the **Status** field using this action or the workflow definition of the project board.
+Keep in mind that until now there is no way to automatically add issues or pull requests to the project board using the provided workflow functionality by GitHub.
+The next example assumes that you decided to use this action to manage the **Status** field.

 | Current Status | Target Status   | Event name  | GitHub event  | Description |
 | -------------- | --------------- | ----- | ------------- | ----------- |